Covid 19 coronavirus: Bluff wedding cluster - half of guests sick, venue owner says precautions didn't make a 'jot of difference'

 The wedding was held at Oyster Cove Restaurant and Bar on March 21, attended by about 70 people.

-Venue owner Ross Jackson said he believed the guests were not local but from Invercargill and beyond.
+Venue owner Ross Jackson told the Otago Daily Times he believed the guests were not local but from Invercargill and beyond.

 It was announced earlier this week several attendees tested positive for Covid-19 and Jackson said all the staff working the event had now self-isolated.